HarutoHiroki/Discord.js-Bot/README.md

 3. To install all needed node modules, do **npm install**

+4. Install [MongoDB Community Server](https://www.mongodb.com/download-center/community) for coins Database

-4. Start the bot by having the cmd/terminal inside the bot folder and type **node .**
+5. Start the bot by having the cmd/terminal inside the bot folder and type **node .**

-5. Enjoy!
+6. Enjoy!

 ## (OPTIONAL) Keeping your bot online on a virtual private server
 Want to start hosting your own bot?
 Well I have one recommended tool for youuuuuuuuuu :D